Lying About the Relationship

 If you're in a new relationship, that dishonesty can lead to trouble offline, too.
 When your new partner finds out you've been lying about the relationship to your Facebook friends, there may be no chance to recover the loss in trust your partner feels.
 Lying about the relationship to can also be double jeopardy: You might lose trust from both your partner and the people you lied to.

 In short, to avoid a Facebook faux pas in your new relationship, keep it honest, keep it clean and keep your enthusiasm in check.
-Plus, help polish your relationship netiquette with lots more information on the next page.
+Plus, help polish your relationship netiquette with lots more information below.